- Introduction

 ruff check --output-format full example.py

-In this example there are 4 errors fixable automatically (those with [*]).
-Lets fix the easy ones automatically as they are simple errors:
+In this example, there are four errors fixable automatically (those with [*]).
+Let’s’ fix the easy ones automatically, as they are simple errors:

 ruff check --diff example.py # Show what the changes 'would' be